Ayms/bitcoin-transactions/README.md

 ### Segwit

-If your coins are on a segwit address you must add the ``-segwit`` flag in prevaddr:
+If your coins are on a segwit address you must add the ``-segwit`` string in prevaddr:

 #### P2WPKH